What Engine Diagnostic Tools Do Mechanics Use?

 OBD2 Scanner

-The OBD2 scanner stands at the forefront of vehicle diagnostics, becoming an indispensable tool for both professionals and car enthusiasts alike.
+The car scanner tool stands at the forefront of vehicle diagnostics, becoming an indispensable tool for both professionals and car enthusiasts alike.

 Since 1996, regulations have required vehicles to be equipped with an OBD2 system, making these scanners crucial for modern automotive care.